The Importance of Intrinsic Motivation

 What motivates students?

-And furthermore, what motivates them to get involved in school to master the goal you have chosen for them?
+And furthermore, what motivates them to engage in school to master the goal you have chosen for them?

-The answers vary drastically and can have a big impact on each student.
+Responses vary drastically and can have a major impact on each student.

-Let's start with the obvious answers.
-“Everyone goes to school” or “everyone needs education in this day and age.”
-Although there is some truth in these clichéd answers, if one of these “because everyone does it” answers is the best reason a young person can give for attending school, it is no wonder that these same children do not get involved and simply go. to school because that's what they're supposed to do.
+Let’s start with the obvious answers.
+“Everyone goes to school” or “everyone needs education these days.”
+While there is some truth in these cliché responses, if one of these “because everyone does it” answers is the best reason a young person can give for attending school, it’s no surprise that those same children won’t engage and will simply go to school because it’s what they’re supposed to do.

-There are numerous reasons that students give for attending school, all of them valid.
-As with any motivation question, answers can be divided into two categories: intrinsic reasons for attending school and extrinsic reasons.
-Anyone who has read Dan Pink's book “Performance Management” or watched his related TED talk understands that extrinsic and intrinsic motivations are not the same.
+There are numerous reasons students give for attending school, all of them valid.
+As with any question about motivation, the answers can be divided into two categories: intrinsic reasons for attending school and extrinsic reasons.
+Anyone who has read Dan Pink’s book Drive or seen his related TED talk understands that extrinsic and intrinsic motivations are not the same.

-Prevailing assessment practices are the most obvious example of how we rely too much on extrinsic motivators.
-As long as we continue to evaluate more than we evaluate and provide grades more frequently than feedback, student motivation will be based on earning this “currency” we call grades.
-Those who are richest in this currency will have the best opportunities at the end of high school, an unfortunate fact.
-The students we label “grade chasers” are simply those who have truly embraced our message that good grades (i.e., extrinsic rewards), rather than quality learning, are the primary goal of our educational systems.
+The predominant assessment practices are the most obvious example of how we rely too heavily on extrinsic motivators.
+As long as we continue to assess more often than we provide feedback and issue grades more frequently than meaningful guidance, students“ motivation will be based on obtaining this ”currency“ we call grades.
+Those who are richer in this currency will have the best opportunities at the end of secondary school, an unfortunate fact.
+Students we label as ”grade hunters” are simply those who have internalized our message that good grades (i.e., extrinsic rewards), rather than quality learning, are the primary goal of our education systems.

-Extrinsic motivators don't get students truly engaged in their learning, they make school feel like a job, something that needs to be done.
-If we want our systems to be as robust as possible, we must explicitly encourage intrinsic motivation in each of our students.
+Extrinsic motivators do not succeed in getting students genuinely engaged in their learning; they make school feel like a job, something that must be done.
+If we want our systems to be as robust as possible, we must explicitly foster intrinsic motivation in each of our students.